Akira m & f Japanese

 Jade f & m English, French

-JOCELYN f & m English, French
+Jocelyn f & m English, French

 From a Germanic masculine name, variously written as Gaudelenus

 , along with many other spellings.
-It was derived from the Germanic element Gaut
+It was derived from the Germanic element gaut

 , which was from the name of the Germanic tribe the Geats or Goths, combined with a Latin diminutive suffix.
 The Normans brought this name to England in the form Goscelin

 , and it was common until the 14th century.
 It was revived in the 20th century primarily as a feminine name, perhaps an adaptation of the surname Jocelyn